 Contact our lawyers about a lettuce E. coli lawsuit.
 You may be entitled to money for pain and suffering, medical expenses, lost income, and other damages.
 Call 1-888-377-8900 (toll free).
-We are a national food safety law firm.
+We are a national food safety law firm, and we are representing people sickened in an outbreak of illnesses linked to romaine lettuce.

 “Our law firm is looking at how romaine lettuce got contaminated with E. coli, a deadly bacteria.
 The companies responsible need to be held accountable.”Attorney Brendan Flaherty